-Colors - Ayu, Sexy Chart Shad, American Shad
+Colors - Chart Blue, Pearl Threadfin Shad, Sxy Shad

 For those of you who are not familiar with my service, I have competed for the past 8 years on the FLW Tour.
 I am a full time Licensed and Insured Captain with First Aid and CPR certification.
 I offer one-on-one training for all times of the year, fun bass fishing trips, and electronics lessons on the ins and outs of the new technology.
 I would love the opportunity to share a day with you in my Ranger Z520C or in your own boat to get your electronics dialed in.
 I am here to help you and to help you become a better angler and to give you confidence in your equipment.

 If you are in the area on the North end of Kentucky Lake be sure to stop by Kentucky Lake Outdoors in Calvert City.
 Be sure to stop in and see Jack or Kevin and tell them I sent you.
 They are fully stocked with anything you read in my reports and if they don’t have it, they will get it for you.
 Also the guys at Jet-A-Marina in Calvert City is our number one Ranger Boats dealer and these guys do a great job keeping us running throughout the year.
 Be sure to stop by and see the brand new service department.
 See Kerry or Clint and I promise you these guys will take care of you.

 Be sure to keep an eye out for upcoming fishing reports by video.
 I plan to write and do a video to follow each report throughout the year.
 Follow me on Facebook and Instagram @brandonhunterfishing and @bhunterfishing for product tips and giveaways this year.
 Please visit brandonhunterfishing.com, shoot me an email to book your next trip.
 I’m looking forward to the 2017 season and sharing what I learn each day on the water with you!

 FLW Tour Pro and Kentucky Lake Fishing Guide